erochest/tardi/cline_docs/active_context.md

 - Test infrastructure handles different line ending formats (CRLF vs LF)
 - Need to implement a module system before developing the standard library
 - Flexibility in adjusting the development plan as we progress
+- Following Forth-style word handling with whitespace-delimited words that can start with any character
+- Using helper functions to maintain consistent operation table management